Home » All Recipes » Desserts » Magic Cookies

 • Shredded coconut: I use unsweetened shredded coconut.
 For an extra burst of coconut flavor, consider toasting the shredded coconut before mixing it into the dough.

-• Chocolate chips: Use whatever chocolate chips you like – milk, dark, white, or a combination of multiple types.
+• Chocolate chips: Use whatever chocolate chips you like.
+Milk, white, dark chocolate chips, or a combination of multiple types.

 Step-By-Step Instructions